rowan-sl/aareocams/README.md

 ## TODO's

 - [ ] allow querying and configuration of camera formats from the dashboard, including resolution and FPS (and combinations of bolth)
+- [ ] allow querying which cameras are available from the dashboard
 - [ ] fix dashboard so that it uses the new `Uuid` stream identification system
 - [ ] add configurable options for bits per packet when initializing a camera stream (lvenc encoder option)